Welcome to the Computing Department.

 Key stage 4

 Similar to Key stage 3, formal assessments take place at the end of each unit, however pupils conduct detailed, forensic question level analysis to help identify their areas for improvement.
-For each unit of work, pupils complete a PowerPoint “workbook” which is handed in and given feedback on.
-Pupils then have the opportunity to make improvements to eventually use this as a Knowledge Organiser when preparing for further assessments and exams.
+For each unit of work, pupils complete a PowerPoint “workbook” is developed to be used as a Knowledge Organiser when preparing for further assessments and exams.
 Again, like Key Stage 3, there is a lot of verbal feedback given during practical elements and pupils are encouraged to self-assess their work to help identify next steps.

 Subject specific websites to support independent learning and revision